The latest regulations for the 2026 RoboRacer PNU-HYUNSONG CHAMPIONSHIP.

 Technical presentations are not operated as qualification technical sessions.

-Technical presentations are conducted in an official session from after provisional ranking calculation (or including result verification stage after competition completion) until before the awards ceremony begins.
+Technical presentations are conducted in official sessions from after provisional ranking calculation (or including result verification stage after competition ends) until before the awards ceremony begins.

 The exact schedule (session start/end time) will be announced by the organizers on the day.